The Truth About Dry Bags...

 “Use you mobile/cell phone anytime, anywhere...
 Provided there is reception!”

 These small bags are best suited to electronics that you might want to access on the water: phones, VHF radios and GPS units as they have a clear plastic window and allow use of a touchscreen through the plastic.
-They come in a variety of sizes - we use the Aquapac 348 (iPhone 5, 6, 6S & 7) and the Aquapac 358 (iPhone 6+ & larger phones, Garmin GPSMAP 78sc).
+They come in a variety of sizes and colours - Aquapac 608 Keymaster (waterproof wallet/ keys), Aquapac 358 and Aquapac 368 (larger phones & Garmin GPSMAP 78sc/79sc).
+Some of these waterproof cases are also available as armbands.

 The bag works on a clamp system and is rated at IPX8 - submersible to 5 metres.
-It comes with a lanyard - as with anything that is not stowed away you should attach it to something, such as your PFD.
+It comes with a lanyard - as with anything that is not stowed away you should attach it to something, such as your Life jacket (lark’s-foot to the strap) - tuck it away between your body and the life jacket so it is cushioned if you are scrambling back onto your kayak after a capsize..

 Aquapac offer a 5 year warranty that covers the bag only, not the contents, so inspect your Aquapac regularly and replace when it shows signs of wear.